Sara Wookey

-Sara Wookey is an American dance artist, researcher and consultant currently based in London.
-She specialises in relational artistic practices in the museum and civic spaces.
-She holds a B.F.A. in Dance from Ohio State University and an M.F.A. in Dance from UCLA.
-Her practice explores social and spatial approaches to dance and choreography.
+Sara Wookey is an American dance artist who gained dual citizenship in Britain in 2022.
+She is a dance scholar and advisor currently based in East England, UK.
+She specialises in relational artistic practices as a means to creating more inclusive museum and other public sector spaces and in dance transmission as a form of embodied archiving practices in dance.
+She holds a B.F.A. in Dance from Ohio State University, and an M.F.A. in Dance from UCLA.
 In 2020 she completed her Doctoral thesis Spatial Relations: Dance in the Changing Museum through the Centre for Dance Research (C-DaRE) at Coventry University.
+Her practice informed research explores social and spatial politics, taking dance and choreography as tools for understanding systems of power.